Lamudi Philippines Review 2026 — Everything You Need to Know Before Buying, Renting, or Selling

 Just go to the website, set your filters, and you’re off.
 You can sort by price, size, number of bedrooms, and more.
 You can also save your favorites and get alerts when something new pops up.

-I used Lamudi when looking for a rental in Quezon City.
+I used the old Lamudi website when looking for a rental in Quezon City.
 I was tired of hopping from one Facebook group to another, only to see the same overpriced studio every day.
 Lamudi showed me listings I hadn’t seen before—legit options with real contact info.

 I ended up renting a unit that wasn’t even advertised anywhere else.
 It had fiber internet, a working elevator, and no sketchy neighbors.
 Solid win.